MobileWalletProtocol/wallet-mobile-sdk/docs/docs/spec/messages.md

 Communications between client and server (wallet host) in MWP are through exchanging discrete stateless messages.

-The messages sent by the client app are called `request`s and the ones returned by the wallet host are called `response`s.
+The messages sent by the client app are called requests and the ones returned by the wallet host are called responses.

 ## Forms